LSST-strong-lensing/slsim/README.rst

 How to contribute to the repository?
 ------------------------------------
 Check out our step-by-step instructions how you can contribute code to this project Contributing_ Guidelines.
 Are you new to coding and contributing to a software development project?
 No worries!
-We help you out!
-Write us on the LSST Slack channel #sl-pipeline.
+We can help you out!
+Write to us on the LSST Slack channel #sl-pipeline.

 How can I participate in LSST strong lensing projects?
 ------------------------------------------------------